4 Quick Blog SEO Fixes That Can Boost Rankings Right Now

 2. Add Internal Links to Relevant Pages

-Internal linking helps Google understand how your site is structured while also creating a strong journey for visitors.
+Internal linking helps Google understand your site’s structure and creates a strong user experience for visitors.
 Internal links within your blog help connect useful content you have written, creating stronger relevance between topics.

 As a user, being able to click on hyperlinked text to continue the topic or answer a related question is significantly more efficient than having to revisit the main blog page and manually locate that content.